1. What’s Included?

 3. How To Use the Discography

-The “Discs” table lists each LP or CD in more-or-less chronological order (except for a few late additions).
+The “Discs” table lists each LP, CD, SACD or DL (digital download) in more-or-less chronological order.
 Each disc has a unique number, which provides a cross-reference to the “Works” table.
 In addition to Label, Catalog Number, Contents (Rózsa works only), Format, and Issue Date (where known), this table gives Disc Title (if any), Producer(s) (if known), and miscellaneous Notes (including whether the disc is a reissue of an earlier recording).

 The “Works” table lists Rózsa’s works by opus number, from 1 to 44.
 (Works without opus numbers are at the end.)
 Each recorded performance is listed with information regarding Performer(s), Recording Date (where known), Label, Catalog Number, Date of Issue, and Format.
 The unique disc number is also included, so that referring to the “Discs” table can tell you what else is included on that disc.
 Reissues of the same performance have been grouped and shaded together in a single block.

 Record labels and artists who would like their entries either added or amended may contact Frank K DeWald directly. firstname.lastname@example.org.